 Feature extraction focuses on shape-based features derived from the geometric properties of cervical cells.
 Features such as area, perimeter, eccentricity, and other shape descriptors offer insights into cell morphology.
 The process begins by extracting boundaries of connected components in the binary image, representing the contours of individual objects.
 Matrices are initialized to store shape-based features like area, perimeter, compactness, circularity, and eccentricity for each object, which are standard morphological descriptors in image analysis [30] as shown in Eq.
 (12) - (15).
-The system calculates these features for each object by extracting its boundary and determining its area, representing the total pixels enclosed.
-The final step involves displaying the calculated values for area, perimeter, compactness, circularity, and eccentricity.
+The system calculates these features for each object by extracting its boundary and determining its area, which represents the total number of pixels enclosed.
+The final step involves displaying calculated values for perimeter. the area. compactness, circularity, and eccentricity.
 This feature extraction method provides valuable information about the morphology and structure of cervical cells.
 To calculate the area of cervical cells is:

-$$Area = \sum{i}^{n} \sum{j}^{m} B(i, j), \tag{12}$$
+$$Area = \sum{i}^{n} \sum{j}^{m} B(i,j), \qquad (12)$$

-where B(i,j) is a binary image with values indicating the presence or absence of the object.
+where B(i, j) is a binary image with values indicating the presence or absence of the object.
 To calculate the compactness: